-SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Clover Health Choice (PPO) members?
+SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Clover Health Choice

+Value (PPO) members?

-As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Clover Health Choice (PPO).
+As shown in the table below, there are "drug payment stages" for your prescription drug coverage under Clover Health Choice Value (PPO).
 How much you pay for a drug depends on which of these stages you are in at the time you get a prescription filled or refilled.
+Keep in mind you are always responsible for the plan's monthly premium regardless of the drug payment stage.